 Remember: Every shape is a chance for sacred geometry to happen

-I took a Sanskrit workshop with Manorama of Sanskrit Studies & Luminous Soul Methods and she said something that I already knew to be true but had no words for: Every shape is a chance for sacred geometry to happen.
-My mind had been wrestling with the concept that one pose counted as a practice.
+Consider this: a pose practiced is a chance for sacred geometry to happen.
+I used to wrestle with the idea that one pose counted as a practice.
 I felt like I was slacking on those days I only managed to fit one or two poses in, even though my whole physical and internal self felt otherwise.

 Every pose is worth doing, even if it is the only pose you will do for that day.
 Perhaps your practice isn’t just about the yoga poses you do, but also believing in the worth of the yoga poses you have done.